Side GardeningSide Gardening

 Yes, as long as you provide enough moisture, keep the temperature around 60 to 70 degrees Fahrenheit, make sure your plant does not sit in water for long periods, and its soil is well-draining, they are straightforward to care for.

-How big does cotyledon get?
+How big does Cotyledon get?

 Cotyledon ladismithiensis can reach about 3 feet in height and hibernate throughout the winter.